2022 Rogers Communications outage: Reactions

 Critics have cited the outage as an example of the impact of Canada's telecom oligopoly, and an argument against Rogers' proposed acquisition of Shaw Communications (which would further consolidate the industry).
 NDP leader Jagmeet Singh accused the Liberal Party government of "protecting the profits of telecoms giants", while Conservative MP Michelle Rempel Garner called for an investigation, arguing that "given the critical infrastructure that's affected, and that because the Canadian Radio-television and Telecommunications Commission (CRTC) itself is affected, the cause of the Rogers outage should be immediately explained."
 A spokesperson for the CRTC promised that the organization would examine the outage and "put in place the necessary measures to prevent it from happening again."

 Critics also highlighted the importance of consumers and businesses diversifying their telecommunications services, such as businesses having backup service contracts with multiple providers and consumers reducing their dependence on bundled "all-in-one" cable, internet and phone service packages.

 Response

 Rogers planned to credit customers for five days of lost service, which was to be credited August 1.
 On July 10, 2022, Tony Staffieri, president and CEO of Rogers Communications, sent an email to all customers to officially apologize for the incident and inform them that Rogers would credit all customers' accounts for Friday.
 The last time they credited consumers on such a scale was soon after their April 19, 2021 outage, when "wireless calls, SMS and data services were down across Canada for almost an entire day because of an issue with a software update".

-On July 8, the same day as the outage, an internal email was sent requesting that retail locations remove signage stating that Rogers was “Canada’s Most Reliable 5G Network.”
+On July 8, the same day as the outage, an internal email was sent requesting that retail locations remove signage that contained the slogan "Canada's Most Reliable 5G Network."